-KEY PERFORMANCE INDICATORS (CONTINUED)
+KEY PERFORMANCE INDICATORS (continued)

-Adjusted profit/ loss before tax Gross Margin Net cash generated from Operating Activities

-£0.3m Loss: 2021 58.4%: 2021 £4.7m: 2021

-£0.2m Loss: 2020 59.1%: 2020 £4.1m:2020

-£1.5m Loss: 2019 53.6%: 2019 (£1.8m): 2019

-Performance in 2021 Performance in 2021 Performance in 2021

-Adjusted Loss before Tax (before Gross margin percentage slightly Cash generation from operating

-exceptional costs and share reduced to 58%.
-This small activities improved on the prior

-based payments) was only £0.1m reduction was due to the change year due to improved working

-higher than the prior year despite in revenue mix.
-However direct capital management.

-the £3.6m reduction in revenue. costs significantly reduced from

-The £2.2m reduction in gross lower hardware costs and

-margin resulting from the improved communication costs.

-revenue decline was offset by

-£1.3m lower headcount costs

-(£1.0m being reclassed to

-exceptional costs as they related

-to the costs of employees whilst

-on furlough), £0.9m reduction in

-other overheads (excluding

-exceptional costs and

-depreciation and amortisation),

-£0.2m lower grant income and

-£0.1m lower depreciation and

-amortisation.

-Focus for 2022 Focus for 2022 Focus for 2022

-The Group plans to return to Strategy is to maintain our gross Maintain similar levels of cash

-profitability due to a return to margin percentage by continuing generation from Operating

-pre Covid-19 levels of revenue to drive growth in our recurring Activities, having repaid HRMC in

-combined with the lower cost service revenues through line with the time to pay

-base as a result of the significant enhanced data analytic services agreement reached.

-cost savings realised over the last and optimisation benefits.
-We

-few years. expect to continue to deliver

-ongoing direct cost reductions.
+Adjusted profit/ loss before tax Gross Margin Net cash generated from Operating Activities £0.0m Profit : 2022 61.3%: 2022 £3.8m: 2022 £0.3m Loss: 2021 58.4%: 2021 £4.7m: 2021 £0.2m Loss: 2020 59.1%: 2020 £4.1m: 2020 Performance in 2022 Performance in 2022 Performance in 2022 Adjusted profit before Tax Gross margin percentage slightly Cash generation from operating (before exceptional costs and increased to 61.3%.
+This small activities reduced on the prior share based payments) was increase was due to higher levels year due to HMRC debt £0.3m higher than the prior year of software sales and despite a repayment of £0.9m with FYdespite the increase in overheads poorer mix of higher hardware 2021 benefitting from HMRC as a result of lower level of sales. payment deferrals of £1.7m. furloughed team members and higher marketing expenditure.
+Focus for 2023 Focus for 2023 Focus for 2023 The Group plans to achieve Strategy is to maintain our gross Increase levels of cash generation significant improvement of margin percentage by continuing from Operating Activities through revenue combined with the lower to drive growth in our recurring higher profitability, having repaid cost base as a result of the service revenues through HMRC in line with the time to pay significant cost savings realised enhanced data analytic services agreement reached. over the last few years. and optimisation benefits.
+We expect to continue to deliver ongoing direct cost reductions to offset salary and component cost inflation.